mas99001/grunt-akp-devnotes/README.md

 # grunt-akp-devnotes

-> grunt plugin to 'Add Kode Partials' by picking js, html, readme and put them together tocreate devnotes
+> grunt plugin to 'Add Kode Partials' by picking js, html, readme and put them together to create devnotes

 ## Getting Started
 This plugin requires Grunt `~0.4.5`